ksred/klear-api/OVERVIEW.md

 ## Overview
 This system provides a distributed execution, clearing, and settlement infrastructure for trading securities.
 It simulates the complete lifecycle of a trade from order submission through execution, clearing, and final settlement, while maintaining security and data consistency across all operations.

+For simplicity, this is currently presented as a single service.
+If required in a production implementation, this service would be split out into several smaller services.

 ## System Flow
 1. Client submits trade order through public API
 2. System validates order and client details